Structural Compression of Convolutional Neural Networks: Results

 \subsubsection{Combination with Deep Compression}

 One advantage of our CAR-algorithm is that it is amenable to combination with weight based compression schemes to achieve substantial reduction in memory usage.
-Deep Compression \cite{han2015deep} is a recent weight-based compression procedure that uses weight pruning and quantization.
-We have performed Deep Compression on top of our proposed compression algorithm and reported the compression ratio as well as the classification accuracy for AlexNet in Table \ref{table2}.
-Again, the filters are pruned while the classification accuracy is in the range of relative 5\% from the accuracy of uncompressed network, while increasing the compression ratio (for weights) from 1.4 to 42 for either layer -- a stunning 30 fold increase.
-That is, further weight compression boosts the weight compression ratio by sparsifying weights of the kept filters, although the number of filters is the same as the CAR compression.
+Deep Compression \cite{han2015deep} is a recent weight-based compression procedure that uses weight pruning, quantization and huffman coding.
+We have performed Deep Compression on top of our proposed compression algorithm and reported the compression ratio for AlexNet in Table \ref{table2}.
+Again, the filters are pruned while the classification accuracy is in the range of relative 5\% from the accuracy of uncompressed network (54\% compared to 57\%).
+An additional 5 fold (for layer 1) to 12 fold (for layer 3) increase in compression ratio is acheived through joint CAR and Deep Compression.
+That is, further weight compression boosts the compression ratio by sparsifying weights of the kept filters, although the number of filters is the same as the CAR compression.